fa1c4/machine-unlearning-for-recommendation/README.md

 # machine-unlearning-for-recommendation
-Our group try to inplemente machine unlearning on recommendation system, which now is based on surprise
+Our group try to implement machine unlearning on recommendation system, which now is based on surprise